fluxninja/aperture/docs/content/get-started/get-started.md

    introduction to the dashboard - and inviting your team members, so you can collaborate on load management.
-2. **Connect to Aperture Cloud**: Aperture Cloud authenticates requests from SDK integrations using Agent API keys, which can be created for your project within the Aperture UI; navigate to the **`Aperture`** tab in the sidebar menu.
-From there, select **`Aperture Agent Keys`** in the top bar and copy the key below.
+2. **Connect to Aperture Cloud**: Aperture Cloud authenticates requests from SDK integrations using Agent API keys, which can be copied within the Aperture UI; more information on where to find and use the Agent API Keys is provided in the [Define Control Points][define-control-points] section.

    Once you have the Agent API key, you can use it to initialize the SDK.